 Yet the world's most biodiverse and carbon-rich forests are often found in low and middle-income countries where forest ownership rights and arrangements are ill-defined, contested, or insecure because of limited government presence and capacity.
 Since tenure systems are often based on customary and collective rights, the questions of who owns the forests, who claims them, who has access to them, and how to manage overlapping use and access right, are deeply contested in many forest regions of the world.

-Land Alliance is developing a program on community-based forest tenure to help address this gap.
+Global Land Alliance is developing a program on community-based forest tenure to help address this gap.
 The program currently consists of the development of an analytical and assessment framework for forest tenure for the World Bank through its PROFOR program which will be delivered and piloted in 2018, and a new initiative to quantify the benefits of forest tenure reform -- the "tenure dividend" under development with partners from The Nature Conservancy and McGill University.